 Although they’re shy, some urban foxes become so accustomed to living near humans they exhibit little fear when they unexpectedly come face-to-face with people.
 People out for a stroll through a park may discover themselves being observed by a fox only a few feet away.
 This shouldn’t be interpreted as a threat — they’re curious by nature.
 Some homeowners have even reported having a fox walk by as they do their gardening.

 A Red Fox’s territory is no larger than it needs to be.
-In the city, where food sources are more plentiful and closer together, a territory may be no more than a few acres, while rural territories may measure in miles.
+In the city, where food sources are more plentiful and closer together, a territory may be no more than a few acres, while rural ranges may measure in miles.

 Red Foxes are capable of running at 30 miles per hour, but their hunting method is like a cat’s: They slink down to the ground and then, leaping into the air, pounce on the prey with their front feet, pinning it.
 A series of swift bites with dagger-like teeth promptly kill the victim; that is, if the fox doesn’t first play with it a bit, just as a cat might do.